-" Précepteurs ignorans de ce faible univers."
-"Nous étions à table chez un de nos confrères à l'Académie, Grand Seigneur et homme d'esprit."-LA HARPE.
-ONE evening, at Paris, several months after the date of our last chapter, there was a reunion of some of the most eminent wits of the time at the house of a personage distinguished alike by noble birth and liberal accomplishments.
-Nearly all present were of the views that were then the mode.
-For as came afterward a Vol. I.-D time when nothing was so unpopular as the people, so that was the time when nothing was so vulgar as aristocracy.
-The airiest fine gentleman and the haughtiest noble prated of equality and lisped enlightenment.
-Among the more remarkable guests were Condorcet. then in the prime of his reputation, the correspondent of the King of Prussia, the intimate of Voltaire, the member of half the academies of Europe; noble by birth, polished in manners, republican in opinions.
-There, too, was the venerable Malesherbes. "l'amour et les delices de la nation."
+Among the more remarkable guests were Condorcet, then in the prime of his reputation, the correspondent of the King of Prussia, the intimate of Voltaire, the member of half the academies of Europe,-noble by birth, polished in manners, republican in opinions.
+There, too, was the venerable Malesherbes, "l'amour et les délices de la Nation."
 There Jean Silvain Bailly, the accomplished scholar, the aspiring politician.
 It was one of those petits soupers for which the capital of all social pleasures was so renowned.
 The conversation, as might be expected, was literary and intellectual, enlivened by graceful pleasantry.
 Many of the ladies of that ancient and proud noblesse-for the noblesse yet existed, though its hours were already numbered-added to the charm of the society; and theirs were the boldest criticisms, and often the most liberal sentiments.

-Vain labour for me, vain labour almost for the grave English language, to do justice to the sparkling paradoxes that flew from lip to lip.
-The favourite theme was the superiority of the moderns to the ancients.
-Condorcet on this head was eloquent, and to some, at least, of his audience most convincing.
+Vain labour for me - vain labour almost for the grave English language - to do justice to the sparkling paradoxes that flew from lip to lip.
+The favourite theme was the superiority of the Moderns to the Ancients.
+Condorcet on this head was eloquent, and to some, at least, of his audience, most convincing.
 That Voltaire was greater than Homer few there were disposed to deny.
 Keen was the ridicule lavished on the dull pedantry which finds everything ancient necessarily sublime.

-"But," said the graceful Marquis de ----, as the Champagne danced to his glass, "more ridiculous yet is the superstition that finds everything incomprehensible holy!
+"Yet," said the graceful Marquis de --, as the champagne danced to his glass, "more ridiculous still is the superstition that finds everything incomprehensible holy!
 But intelligence circulates, Condorcet; like water, it finds its level.
-My hairdresser said to me this morning, Though I am but a poor fellow, monseigneur, I believe as little as the finest gentleman!""
-"Unquestionably, the great Revolution draws near to its final completion-à pas du géant, as Montesquieu said of his own immortal work."
-Then there rushed from all-wit and noble, courtier and republican-a confused chorus, harmonious only in its anticipation of the brilliant things to which "the great ^{} So called by his historian Gaillard.

-Revolution" was to give birth.
+My hair-dresser said to me this morning, 'Though I am but a poor fellow, I believe as little as the finest gentleman!'"

+"Unquestionably, the great Revolution draws near to its final completion,-à pas de géant, as Montesquieu said of his own immortal work."

+Then there rushed from all - wit and noble, courtier and republican - a confused chorus, harmonious only in its anticipation of the brilliant things to which "the great Revolution" was to give birth.
 Here Condorcet is more eloquent than before.